 Established in 1990 by Hank and Jackie Johnson, Chaumette Vineyards & Winery is located in Ste.
 Genevieve, Missouri, home of the first colonial settlement on the west side of the Mississippi River by the French in the early 1750s.
 Although the Johnson family knew that the property they purchased for family weekend getaways was located in Missouri wine country, they did not intend to start a Missouri winery.
 Hank Johnson was simply a businessman who had a love for wine and viticulture.
 Using the few acres of land he purchased in Ste.
 Genevieve, MO to grow grapes, he then decided to try making wine from those grapes, which is where it all began.

 A Passion for Missouri Wine

 We are dedicated to handcrafting award-winning wines of distinction, and our diverse portfolio reflects the finest examples in breadth and depth of Midwest wine, capable of competing in the international marketplace.
 We grow varieties such as Norton, Missouri’s state grape; Chardonel, a hybrid of Chardonnay; Traminette, similar in style to one of its parent grapes, Gerwurztraminer; Chambourcin and Vignoles, all French-American hybrids.
 Chaumette is a boutique winery, producing between three and five thousand cases annually of mostly dry wines, with some semi-dry and semi-sweet styles as well as vintage port and late harvest wines in some years.

-Above all, we strive every day to make each guest feel most welcome with friendly, unobtrusive and professional service – whether it be for a delicious dinner over scenic views, a spa treatment poolside, a restful stay in our villas or while hosting a wedding reception on our beautiful property.
+Above all, we strive every day to make each guest feel most welcome with friendly, unobtrusive and professional service – whether it be for a delicious dinner over scenic views, a restful stay in our villas or while hosting a wedding reception on our beautiful property.
 We are a family owned and operated business, welcoming all guests to feel at home during your visit.
 You’ll likely find Owners Hank and Jackie Johnson in the Tasting Room on any given weekend; they hope to make your acquaintance, so ask for Hank or Jackie!